Embed scheduled reports

-Embedded reports do not have all the features of reports as viewed in Splunk Enterprise.
+Embedded reports do not have all the features of reports as viewed in Splunk Web.
 For example, embedded reports do not have drilldown functionality, support for workflow actions, table sorting, or field expansion.
+When embedded reports display table visualizations, those tables are limited to 10 rows.
 Embedded reports also cannot support real-time searches.

 In Splunk Enterprise, your ability to embed scheduled reports is tied to the

 embed_report capability.
 By default this capability is restricted to the Power User role and any role that inherits it, such as the Admin role.
 A user without this capability cannot enable or disable embedding for a scheduled report.